samdark/yii2-cookbook/book/i18n-using-yandex-as-translation-source.md

                                 ->where(['category' => $event->category, 'message' => $event->message])
                                 ->createCommand()
                                 ->queryScalar();
                             // if not found, insert a new one.
-Note: it's better to use "upsert" command (depending of the used DB engine) if (!$id) {
+Note: it's better to use "upsert" command (depending on the used DB engine) if (!$id) {
                                 $db->createCommand()->insert($messageSource->sourceMessageTable, [
                                         'category' => $event->category,